 LLBA abstracts and indexes the international literature in linguistics and related disciplines in the language sciences.
 The database covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
 Complete coverage is given to various fields of linguistics including descriptive, historical, comparative, theoretical and geographical linguistics.
-The database provides abstracts of journal articles and citations to book reviews drawn from over 1,500 serials publications, and also provides abstracts of books, book chapters, and dissertations.

 Education Research Complete covers topics that include all levels of education from early childhood to higher education, and all educational specialties, such as multilingual education, health education, and testing.
 Education Research Complete provides indexing and abstracts for more than 2,100 journals, as well as full text for more than 1,200 journals, and includes full text for nearly 500 books and monographs.